Customer experience: the future of supermarkets

-What defines buying behaviour?
-Behavioural psychology and neuroscience explain quite a lot.
-Brain & Behaviour offers insights into the shaping of consumer behaviour.
+What defines buying behavior?
+Behavioral psychology and neuroscience explain quite a lot.
+Brain & Behaviour offers insights into the shaping of consumer behavior.
 In essence, marketers apply practical psychological insights.
 How does this work in the recent rise of the online supermarket industry?
 How can you improve the customer experience?
 And how do marketers adapt?

 Supermarkets are changing, and the playing field of marketing are changing along with it.
 The focus is shifting from product to consumer, from offline to online.
 But most importantly, an automatic routine is turning into a personalised experience.
 Psychology will all play a more significant part in this process than ever before.